ChenjieSU/always_learning_google_products/google_analytics/02-google_analytics-for_beginners/README.md

 ## Assessment 3: 10/10 - 100%

+- It took 2 tries to get Question 4 correct.
+- It took 2 tries to get Question 7 correct.
 - It took 12 tries to get Question 5 correct.

 ## Assessment 4: 10/10 - 100%